emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 # Galois Counter Mode with Secure Short Tags (GCM-SST) {#GCM-SST}

-This section defines the Galois Counter Mode with Secure Short Tags (GCM-SST) AEAD algorithm following the recommendations from Nyberg et al. {{Nyberg}} and Inoue et al. {{Inoue}}.
+This section defines the Galois Counter Mode with Secure Short Tags (GCM-SST) AEAD algorithm following the recommendations from Nyberg et al. {{Nyberg}}.
 GCM-SST is defined with a general interface so that it can be used with any keystream generator, not just a 128-bit block cipher.

 GCM-SST adheres to an AEAD interface {{RFC5116}} and the encryption function takes four variable-length octet string parameters.
 A secret key K, a nonce N, the associated data A, and a plaintext P. The keystream generator is instantiated with K and N. The keystream MAY depend on P and A. The minimum and maximum lengths of all parameters depend on the keystream generator.
-The keystream generator produces a keystream Z consisting of 128-bit chunks where the first two chunks Z[0] and Z[1] are used as the two subkeys H and Q. The following keystream chunks Z[2], Z[3], ..., Z[n + 1] are used to encrypt the plaintext.
+The keystream generator produces a keystream Z consisting of 128-bit chunks where the first three chunks Z[0], Z[1], and Z[2] are used as the three subkeys H, Q, and M. The following keystream chunks Z[3], Z[3], ..., Z[n + 2] are used to encrypt the plaintext.
 Instead of GHASH {{GCM}}, GCM-SST makes use of the POLYVAL function from AES-GCM-SIV {{RFC8452}}, which results in more efficient software implementations on little-endian architectures.
 GHASH and POLYVAL can be defined in terms of one another {{RFC8452}}.
-The subkeys H and Q are field elements used in POLYVAL.
+The subkeys H and Q are field elements used in POLYVAL  while the subkey M is used for the final masking of the	tag.
 As the subkeys H and Q are nonce-dependent, the masking can be replaced by an injective non-zero padding of the ciphertext {{Inoue}}.
 Both encryption and decryption are only defined on inputs that are a whole number of octets.

+Figures illustrating the GCM-SST encryption and decryption functions can be found in {{SST1}}, {{SST2}}, and {{Inoue}}.

 ## Authenticated Encryption Function